top of page

 Basilica del Sanctísimo Sacramento

-The Basilica of the Holy Sacrament (Basilica del Sanctísimo Sacramento) is the main Catholic church in the town.
+The Basilica of the Holy Sacrament (Basilica del Sanctísimo Sacramento) is the main Catholic church in the town, dating back to early 19th century CE.
+Pretty basic Romanesque church.

 Humour Museum (Museo del Humor)